Victoria Reggie Kennedy: Personal life

 She met her first husband, Grier C. Raclin, a telecommunications attorney (who later became a senior executive at Charter Communications in St. Louis, Missouri), when they clerked together at the Everett McKinley Dirksen Federal Courthouse.
 Their 1981 church wedding was in Crowley and "feted four hundred guests with a week's worth of parties."

 Following marriage, the couple moved to Washington, D.C., where she practiced banking and savings and loan law and restructuring and bankruptcy law for Keck, Mahin & Cate.
 She was made partner there, and was known to be "charismatic and hard-driving" and a tough negotiator in settlement talks and "as a real star" for her ability to work on complicated financial transactions.
 Reggie and Raclin had two children, Curran (born 1982) and Caroline (born 1985).
 They were divorced in 1990.
 Upon her divorce, she was left to juggle her career as a lawyer with her role as a single mother of two young children.

+In 2011, Reggie made an effort to transfer the Massachusetts Kennedy compound to the Edward M. Kennedy Institute.
+Her desire to transfer the Kennedy compound put Reggie at odds with her two stepsons through her marriage to Ted Kennedy.

 Marriage to Ted Kennedy

 Kennedy and Reggie began dating in June 1991 after meeting at a party celebrating her parents' 40th wedding anniversary.
 Ted Kennedy said of this meeting, "I had known Vicki before, but this was the first time I think I really saw her."
 The relationship became serious in September 1991.
 They were engaged in March 1992, and married July 3, 1992, in a civil ceremony at his home in McLean, Virginia.
-His political career had suffered from a long period of womanizing, drinking, and adverse publicity, and she is credited with stabilizing his personal life and helping him resume a productive career in the Senate.
-Kennedy was devoted to her two children.
+His political career had suffered from a long period of womanizing, drinking, and adverse publicity, and she is credited with allegedly stabilizing his personal life and helping him resume a productive career in the Senate.
+Kennedy was also reportedly devoted to her two children.
+However, it has also been acknowledged that Reggie in fact began dating Kennedy during the time his nephew William Kennedy Smith was undergoing a rape trial, which showed to be a major political liability for Kennedy.

 In Ted Kennedy's 1994 senatorial re-election campaign against moderate Republican Mitt Romney, she was credited by The New York Times with "giving him a political advantage in a difficult contest."
 For a Boston, Massachusetts, reception she organized, 1,200 influential New England women met five of Kennedy's Senate colleagues.
-Kennedy became Ted's principal assistant and closest political advisor.
+Reggie became Ted's principal assistant and closest political advisor.
 By 1997, she no longer practiced law.
-Following Ted Kennedy's May 2008 diagnosis of brain cancer, Kennedy became his primary caregiver.
+Following Ted Kennedy's May 2008 diagnosis of brain cancer, Reggie became his primary caregiver.